jinverar/Penetration-Testing-Scripts/1-external+recon+vuln-exploration.md

 ### Syn-scan

-Make a list of targets from the list of targets provided
+Make a list of targets from the list of targets provided.
+Call the list "Livehosts.txt"

-Do a synscan for the top 20 ports and then do a synscan for all ports
+Do a synscan for the top 100 ports and then do a synscan for all ports

-nmap -sS  --top-ports 20 --open *target*
+nmap -sS  --top-ports 100 --open *target*

+nmap -sS  --top-ports 100 -iL LiveHosts.txt

+### Syn-Scan all ports and output to xml format

 nmap -sS -p- *target* -oX synscan1.xml

-nmap -sS --open *target* -oX synscan-open.xml {Just open connections - nice clean output}
+nmap -sS --open *target* -oX synscan2-open.xml {Just open connections - nice clean output}

 ```
 Insert Scan